Chayemor/NixaTractiv/README.md

 ```

 # Install
 After you have cloned the repo, `cd` into it and carry out the following commands.
-If you are curious about the versions or packages that will be installed you can head over to the repoÂ´s [package.json](https://bitbucket.org/Chayemor/nixatractiv/src/master/package.json).
+If you are curious about the versions or packages that will be installed you can head over to the repo´s [package.json](https://bitbucket.org/Chayemor/nixatractiv/src/master/package.json).

 ```
 npm install